splunk/public-o11y-docs/sp-oncall/get-started/user-roles-permissions.rst

 To change a user's global role, navigate to :guilabel:`Users`, and select the name of the user to access their profile page.
 You may change the role of that user by selecting a new role from the Role dropdown.
 Your changes save automatically.

-For information on how to manage Team Admin permissions, see XXXXXX how-to-set-up-team-admins XXXXXX.
+For information on how to manage Team Admin permissions, see :ref:`team-admin-setup`.

-For more information regarding overall Admin permissions, including the Alert admin role, see  XXXXXXX manage-admin-permissions XXXXXXX.
+For more information regarding overall Admin permissions, including the Alert admin role, see  :ref:`user-roles-permissions`.